awsdocs/amazon-eks-user-guide/doc_source/cni-env-vars.md

 **`MAX_ENI`**
 **Type** – Integer
 **Default** – None
-Specifies the maximum number of ENIs that will be attached to the node\.
-When `MAX_ENI` is unset or less than or equal to `0`, the setting is not used, and the maximum number of ENIs is always equal to the maximum number for the instance type in question\.
+Specifies the maximum number of network interfaces that will be attached to the node\.
+When `MAX_ENI` is unset or less than or equal to `0`, the setting is not used, and the maximum number of network interfaces is always equal to the maximum number for the instance type in question\.
 Even when `MAX_ENI` is a positive number, it is limited by the maximum number for the instance type\.

 **`AWS_VPC_K8S_CNI_LOGLEVEL`**
 **Type** – String